Export of traditional Italian food to Russia: current obstacles and possible solutions

 Anastasia Kostyukovskaya

-Import Business Development Manager, Moscow
+Import Business Development Manager, SCHNEIDER GROUP Moscow

 Anastasia joined SCHNEIDER GROUP in 2021.
 She supervises import and certification projects.
 Prior to joining SCHNEIDER GROUP, she spent more than 6 years ensuring the supplies of international equipment and IT solutions and innovative industrial security equipment from a German manufacturer to Russia.